MalikImansaparov/Weather-App-React/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Weather app that implements openweathermap api to get the name of the cities and OpenWeather API to get the climatological properties of the selected city.
+Weather app that implements open weather map api to get the name of the cities and OpenWeather API to get the climatological properties of the selected city.

 ### Features
 - Search city by name
-- Get the climatoligcal properties of the selected city
+- Get the climatological properties of the selected city

 ### Built With
 - React